andrewchernow/libpcl/doxygen/organization.md

 ### string module
 Many of the source files within the string module use the preprocessor to include themselves: once without \c XWIDE defined and another with \c XWIDE defined.
-This is for generating both a \c char and \c wchar_t versions of the functions.
+This is for generating both a \c char and \c wchar_t version of the functions.